yiyangd/yiyangd.github.io/realsense-install/index.md

 Step 2: Click the tag => release => latest

 - https://github.com/IntelRealSense/librealsense/releases
-- Click the latest tag (2.50.0 on Jan 16, 2022) and install the SDK on linux
+- Click the latest tag (2.51.1 on Oct 9, 2022) and install the SDK on linux
 - https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md

 Step 3: Register the server's public key and add server to the list of repositories